 The winners of the 4th edition

-The big winners of the 2021 edition of the Arquivo.pt - the award that distinguishes innovative works that are based on the information accessible through this FCCN Unit service and that preserves millions of pages collected from the web since 1996.
-In its 4th edition, this award aims to demonstrate the usefulness of Arquivo.pt, as well as to reinforce the importance of preserving information published on the web.
+The big winners of the 2021 edition of the Prize are already known Arquivo.pt - the award that distinguishes innovative works based on the information accessible through this service of the FCCN Unit, which has preserved millions of pages collected from the web since 1996.
+Now in its 4th edition, this award aims to demonstrate the usefulness of Arquivo.pt, as well as reinforcing the importance of preserving information published on the web.

 Arquivo.pt